operand/agency/site/_articles/walkthrough.md

 ## The Gradio UI

-The Gradio UI is a [`Chatbot`](https://www.gradio.app/docs/chatbot) based application used for development and demonstration that allows human users to connect to a space and chat with the connected agents.
+The Gradio UI is a [`Chatbot`](https://www.gradio.app/docs/chatbot) based application used for development and demonstration.

 It is defined in [examples/demo/apps/gradio_app.py](https://github.com/operand/agency/tree/main/examples/demo/apps/gradio_app.py)